 Insurance companies are not bound by these calculation methods, and your attorney will likely refute the accuracy of their analytical software.
 For example, the insurer’s computer program may put a heavier emphasis on treatment by physicians over chiropractic care for a victim who is suffering from a disfigured or fractured spine.

-These more accurate calculations are why victims need an experienced lawyer for more accurate calculations of pain and suffering claim filing.
+These more accurate calculations are why victims need an experienced lawyer for more accurate calculations of non-economic damages.
 Note that pain and suffering endured by spouses and family members in wrongful death cases may lead to significantly higher monetary awards, but are normally litigated similarly.

 How Our Rock Hill Car Accident Lawyers Can Help with Pain and Suffering Claims

-If you’re unsure what South Carolina law considers pain and suffering, but you want to fight the insurer alone, we urge you to reconsider.
-An injury lawyer for pain and suffering claims should be retained to increase your chances of receiving fair compensation for your pain and suffering.
+If you’re unsure what South Carolina law considers non-economic damage, but you want to fight the insurer alone, we urge you to reconsider.
+An injury lawyer for pain and suffering claims should be retained to increase your chances of receiving fair compensation for your losses.

 If you’re like the thousands of victims we’ve helped over the years, you’re probably unsure what to do following an accident.

 Lawyers from Schiller & Hamilton are ready to help victims in any way possible during the settlement process.
-All claims of pain and suffering will be addressed with the insurer.
+All claims of non-economic damages will be addressed with the insurer.
 Should they convey their unwillingness to listen to an offer, we’ll be ready to litigate your accident case in court.

 Contact Schiller & Hamilton as soon as possible after your accident to find out more about your legal rights regarding pain and suffering and other forms of compensation.
-We charge nothing for consultations, collect nothing from victims unless we win, and will fight for every penny your pain and suffering is worth.
+We charge nothing for consultations, collect nothing from victims unless we win, and will fight for every penny your claim is worth.